CLICK HERE TO SIGN UP FOR A VIRTUAL DOOR KNOCK WITH SAM!

 It is critical that the citizens and leaders in Greenville County come together to write the story of our next chapter together.
 Sam promises to advocate and work tirelessly for a story of:

 Smart growth is, ultimately, a tide that floats all boats.
 We need to balance this looming influx of new people and corresponding development with stewardship of our environment, with smart transportation, infrastructure and workforce solutions, with protection of neighborhoods and vulnerable communities.

-Greenville County recently adopted an in-depth 2040 Comprehensive Plan based on an extensive 18-month process of community input.
+Greenville County recently adopted an in-depth 2040 Comprehensive Plan based on an extensive 13-month process with significant community input.
 The documented vision for our home county is: “Greenville County, South Carolina: A Community Where Innovation and Opportunity Meet Natural Beauty and Unrivaled Quality of Life”.
 Achieving this will take true and consistent political leadership as the elements of this vision can sometimes be at odds with each other.
 We need thoughtful, proactive leaders protecting and advocating for this vision at every turn.

 Ultimately, Sam knows balancing the pressures of a fast-growing community is complex and requires us to have leaders, like herself, who will #asktherightquestions to ensure #smartgrowth.

 The recent repeal of the 1996 Anti-Gay Resolution was an important step forward for our community.
 And it was really just the start.
 Greenville County has long had a rich and celebrated culture.
 We now need to embrace every corner of our diverse and vibrant community, particularly those that have been underrepresented and left out of our decisions.
 In laws, in resolutions, and in county policies, we must be inclusive and just in real and lasting ways.